crate/tsperf/tsperf/write/README.md

 As we want to use CrateDB running on localhost we set the following environment variables:
 + ADAPTER: cratedb
-+ HOST: "host.docker.internal:4200" (this is the host when trying to access localhost from inside a docker container)
++ ADDRESS: "host.docker.internal:4200" (this is the host when trying to access localhost from inside a docker container)
 + USERNAME: "aValidUsername"
 + PASSWORD: "PasswordForTheValidUsername"